 The Joint Commission, in conjunction with the American Heart Association/American Stroke Association, awarded the Regional Medical Center (RMC) with Advanced Certification as a Primary Stroke Center.

-RMC received the American Heart Association’s Get With The Guidelines®-Stroke Gold Plus Achievement Award with Target: StrokeSM Honor Roll Elite Plus.
+RMC received the American Heart Association’s Get With The Guidelines®-Stroke Gold Plus Achievement Award with Target: StrokeSM Honor Roll Elite.
 These awards recognize the hospital’s commitment to providing the most appropriate stroke treatment according to nationally recognized, research-based guidelines based on the latest scientific evidence.
 Click here to read more.